maximtyan/dev/pc-config.md

 # Advice for PC configuration

-There are several tips that can make development little bit easier and more efficient regardless of programing language, OS and your experience.
+Tips that can make code development little bit easier and more efficient regardless of programing language, OS and your experience.